namedotcom/namecom-mcp/README.md

 > **⚠️ Experimental Tool**: This MCP server is currently experimental and defaults to Name.com's test environment (`api.dev.name.com`).
 While you can configure it to use the production environment, we recommend using the test environment for initial experimentation.

+## Feedback & Issues 🚀

+**We want your feedback!** This is an experimental tool and we're actively seeking user input to improve it.

+**[Share feedback, report bugs, or request features on GitHub Issues](https://github.com/namedotcom/namecom-mcp/issues)** - your input helps us prioritize improvements and ensure this tool meets real-world needs.
+No feedback is too small!

 ## Best Way to Use This Tool

 **Claude Desktop is the recommended way to use this MCP server.** It provides the most seamless experience for domain management tasks through natural conversation.
 The MCP Inspector is excellent for testing and debugging during development, and many other AI tools are announcing MCP support soon, which will expand the ways you can use this server!